Dicridon/canoe/README.md

   |----target
   |----third-party
 ```
-now we want to add a component `engine` to this project, so we type `canoe add engine`, and our project would be:
+Now we want to add a component `engine` to this project, so we type `canoe add engine`, and our project would be:
 ```
 car
   |----config